mlazarov/kubernetes.github.io/docs/user-guide/load-balancer.md

 Alpha features are not enabled by default, they must be enabled using the release gate command line flags for kube-controller-manager and kube-proxy.
-See [https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/runtimeconfig.md](Runtime feature flags proposal) for more details on feature gate flags.
+See [Runtime feature flags proposal](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/runtimeconfig.md) for more details on feature gate flags.

 If this feature is not enabled in your cluster, this annotation in your service configuration will be rejected.